COSD-PANDA/datasd/src/about.md

 ## About open data

 The City collects, produces and stores an enormous amount of data.
-A few examples include crime counts, real-time parking meter revenue, traffic counts and street paving jobs.
+A few examples include crime counts, real-time parking meter revenue, traffic counts and capital projects.
 Right now, this data is kept in a number of different places and formats.

 If data repositories could be integrated and easily accessed, understanding of civic activity and policy would deepen.
 Transparency and accountability would increase.
 And the City would become a more efficient and data-driven leader in the global civic landscape.